rrpg/dungeon-generator/README.md

 A room can have up to 4 doors, one per cardinal direction.
 A dungeon has one room considered as the entrance.

+Each room of the dungeon is an integer (can be listed when generated without -v option).
+The integer is a combination of bits of settings.
+Each bit is described in section "Room bits details".

-Example of generated dungeon (E is the entrance room):
+Example of generated dungeon with -v option (E is the entrance room):
 ```
             ###
             # #